 We discuss techniques here, using code that is itself subject to capability discipline, which effectively transmit capabilities in this case.

 - Briefly domains are

-the Keykos objects that obey the native instructions in a Keykos system.
+the Keykos objects that obey the native machine instructions in a Keykos system.

 CapROS has much the same construct that they call a process.